GaryMcD/Learning-Rust-A-Lesson-in-Humility/Extracts.md

 [Character Encoding](https://en.wikipedia.org/wiki/Character_encoding) <-- Relationship between binary code and the characters we are presented on our screens.

 [Integer](https://en.wikipedia.org/wiki/Integer_(computer_science)) <-- Integers/Numbers in Computer Science.
 Good time to learn about signed vs unsigned.
 If you were wondering how we get negative numbers.

+***

+### Career Path

+I started at Microsoft at 19 years old as a games tester.
+I hated it, keep in mind I hated a lot of things at 19. :unamused:

+When my contract at Microsoft completed I worked various other jobs that required more physical extertion and -generally speaking- less technical skill.
+I worked on the tarmac for an airline :airplane:, loading/unloading planes, cleaning bathrooms :toilet:, refueling service vehicles, etc. I worked for a coffee chain as a barista :coffee:, and used the flexible schedule to travel extensively and volunteer full-time.
+Eventually (around the time I got engaged), I recognized I had a necessity to increase my wages/salary.

+I returned to technical work. :computer:

+I started again at Microsoft as a Test Associate.
+I taught myself beginner programming concepts online and was eventually promoted to a Software Test Engineer as my usefullness increased.
+The contract ended, and I moved to T-Mobile under the same title.
+The team was underfunded and almost immediately absorded into another portion of the company.
+My opportunity there was set to end within only a few weeks of being hired.
+To my advantage I had made an impression on the manager of another team and they hired me full time as a Business Systems Analyst.
+I continued to teach myself programming, finding comfort in C#.
+I added skills in Excel and SQL.
+I excelled as an analyst by taking a *testing* perspective, that is: I constantly poked at processes and functionality to confirm it worked and to determine if it could work _better_.
+Eventually I was promoted to Senior Business Systems Analsyst.

+Around this time I had become, as I felt, exceedingly comfortable with C#.
+I was building internal tools and sites to help my team become more efficient, or just improve the quality of our work life.
+The growth opportunity set before me at T-Mobile was minimal and so I began to look elsewhere.
+I found my home, where I am now at a smaller company.
+I back to the title of Quality Assurance Engineer, and using my C# skills to help develop an automated Selenium test suite.